Code-Institute-Org/ci-advanced-js-arrow-functions/README.md

 To use this repository:
 - Click the "Use this template" button in the upper right
-- Choose a nam for your repository and create it
+- Choose a name for your repository and create it
 - In your own repository, click the green "Gitpod" button